frozenbanana97/capuchin_geoanalysis/README.md

 # Roadmap

-* Get centroid and border distances into the whole day and ago and other scans
-* Centroid to centroid, scan by scan distance in temporal order.
+* Centroid to centroid, scan by scan distance in temporal order - done but needs refining
+* Mkae border file choosable/more obvious or included in package
 * Area overlap between scans
-* Pack extra data pertaining to each scan into a data frame.
-Centroid, zone, dist perim, dist next centroid, group size.
 * Home range
+* Automated map creation by day
+* \*maybe\* Aggregate all data and make a webmap tool to view it with a time slider day by day, hour by hour averages of monkey location
 * Create working .exe
 * Add how to use .gitignore
-* Automated map creation by day
-    * Tool to view scan by scan
-* Aggregate all data and make a webmap tool to view it with a time slider day by day, hour by hour averages of monkey location